Connect with us

 William Harvey/Wikimedia Commons

-Nowadays, surgeons can practice a procedure hundreds of times in virtual reality before it on a real patient.
+Nowadays, surgeons can practice a procedure hundreds of times in virtual reality before trying it on a real patient.
 Modern physiology and pathology texts include countless illustrations of the body, not just at the anatomical level but also the cellular and molecular.
 So valuable are these depictions of complex pathways and interactions that many science journals now require papers to include a graphical abstract, a single illustration that summarizes the content of each paper.

 Draw what can’t be seen

-Medical illustrators employ special tools and to visualize things that are normally hidden from the naked eye.
+Medical illustrators employ special tools and training to visualize things that are normally hidden from the naked eye.

 All professionally trained medical illustrators study human gross anatomy, including dissecting a human cadaver, in order to visualize the internal structures of the body.
 When a cadaver isn’t readily available to serve as reference for an illustration, illustrators use medical imaging, such as CT and MRI scans, and reconstruct the body in three dimensions.